alexfigliolia/galena/README.md

 AppState.unsubscribeAll(subscription);
 ```

-#### State
+### State
-While instances of `Galena` behave as a container for units of state, the `State` interface serves as the units.
+While instances of `Galena` behave as a container for units of state, the `State` interface serves as the unit itself.
 The `State` interface has a predictable API designed to make composing your states simple and effective.
+Whether you compose your state using "global" state or island architecture, the underlying API for your units of state look like the following:

 ```typescript
 import { State, Logger, Profiler } from "galena";